jmespath-community/jmespath.spec/jep-014-string-functions.md

 ```
 Given the `$subject` string, `trim()` removes the leading and trailing characters found in `$chars`.

 The `$chars` optional string parameter represents a set of characters to be removed.
 If this parameter is not specified, or is an empty string, whitespace characters are removed from the `$subject` string.
-Whitespace characters are defined by Unicode as having property.
+Whitespaces are defined by Unicode as odepoints having the `White_Space` property set to `Yes`.

 ### Examples